 Installed 15th December 2019.

-We are delighted to announce that Art Projects has been commissioned to develop the Public Art Strategy for East Croydon’s Morello scheme.
-Morello is the first phase and the key element in a major development programme and investment in Croydon.
-The scheme will transform an underdeveloped and largely derelict site into a cutting-edge, sustainable and innovative development that will integrate with and regenerate East Croydon and its surroundings.
+Excited to announce that Art Projects has been commissioned to develop the Public Art Strategy for East Croydon’s Morello scheme.
+This is the first, key phase of a major investment and development programme in Croydon.
+The scheme will transform an underdeveloped and largely derelict site into a cutting-edge, sustainable and innovative development that will regenerate East Croydon and its surroundings.

 We join urban regeneration specialist Menta and leading UK housebuilder Redrow Homes on this project.